arvigeus/AZ-204/Topics/Containers.md

  --scale-rule-auth "connection=connection-string-secret"
 ```

 Without a scale rule, the default (HTTP, 0-10) applies to your app.
 Create a rule or set minReplicas to 1+ if ingress is disabled.
-Without minReplicas or a custom rule, your app can scale to zero and won't restart.
+Without minReplicas or a custom rule, your app can scale to zero and won't start.

 ### [Revisions](https://learn.microsoft.com/en-us/azure/container-apps/revisions)

 Immutable snapshots of a container app version.
 The first revision is auto-created upon deployment.
-Any revision-scope change triggers a new revision.
 Up to 100 revisions can be stored for history.
 Multiple revisions can run at once, with HTTP traffic split among them.

 State doesn't persist inside a container due to regular restarts.
 Use external caches for in-memory cache requirements.

 In single revision mode, Container Apps prevents downtime during updates, keeping the old revision active until the new one is ready.
-In multiple revision mode, you control revision activation and traffic distribution, with traffic only switching to the latest revision when it's ready.
+In multiple revision mode, you control revision activation and traffic distribution (via ingress), with traffic only switching to the latest revision when it's ready.

 Revision Labels: direct traffic to specific revisions.
 A label provides a unique URL that you can use to route traffic to the revision that the label is assigned.

 Scopes:

-- Revision-scope changes via `az containerapp update` trigger a new revision when you deploy your app (trigger: changing [properties.template](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#propertiestemplate))
+- Revision-scope changes via `az containerapp update` trigger a new revision when you deploy your app (trigger: changing [properties.template](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#propertiestemplate)).
+The changes don't affect other revisions.
 - Application-scope changes are globally applied to all revisions.
 A new revision isn't created (trigger: changing [properties.configuration](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#propertiesconfiguration))

 ### [Secrets](https://learn.microsoft.com/en-us/azure/container-apps/manage-secrets?tabs=azure-cli)